-This series has been devised to answer the questions that everyone has when they start using Microsoft Access for creating databases, or when they first begin to use existing Microsoft Access databases.
+This article has been devised to answer the questions that everyone has when they start using Microsoft Access for creating databases, or when they first begin to use existing Microsoft Access databases.

 So let’s start at the beginning, with a guided tour of the fundamental objects you’ll encounter when working in Microsoft Access.